openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### augmentation_args.random_pitch_shifting.range

-Range of the random pitch shifting (semitones).
+Range of the random pitch shifting ( in semitones).

 #### used by